mxsjoberg/pas2wat/README.md

 This is a proof-of-concept compiler in Rust with lexer, parser, partial evaluator, and code generation for a subset of Pascal `.pas` targeting WebAssembly text-format `.wat`.

+## TODO

+- make SEMICOLON optional (no reason to require in input since omitted in webassembly)
+- use func export for procedures (callable within module)
+- see data.wat and data.js for implementing string using memory

 ## folder structure

 - src/